 Life gets heavy, the noise builds, and everything starts to feel like a chore.
 People talk about taking a break like it’s a cure, but for me, it’s complicated.

 When I stop working, when I finally rest or take a vacation, I feel a kind of happiness that scares me.
-It’s the happiness of not doing the things I don’t want to do — and that contrast makes coming back harder.
+It’s the happiness of not doing the things I don’t want to do, and that contrast makes coming back harder.
 I start to miss the version of myself that doesn’t have to grind.

 But the truth is, I always come back.
 I need the work.
 The act of creating, of building something with my hands and mind, is where I make sense of things again.
-The back-and-forth between pressure and peace is just part of it.
+The back and forth between pressure and peace is just part of it.

 This piece is part of that return.
 A quiet restart.